 C.6.3 The hostId function

-oolea (in charstring idkind := "Ipv4orIPv6") return charstring
+hostid(in charstring idkind := "Ipv4orIPv6") return charstring

-The oolea function shall return the host id of the test component or module control executing the oolea function in form of a character string.
-The in parameter idkind allows to specify the expected id format to be returned by the oolea function.
+The hostid function shall return the host id of the test component or module control executing the hostid function in form of a character string.
+The in parameter idkind allows to specify the expected id format to be returned.

 Predefined idkind values are: